nico-garcia-r/QRReadCreate/README.md

 Create a QR code and save it to a PNG file

 3. Barcode reader
-Read a barcode from a PNG file
+Read a barcode from a PNG or JPG file